forhappy/awesome-lua/README.md

 * [Skynet](https://github.com/cloudwu/skynet) - A lightweight online game framework
 * [Scut](https://github.com/ScutGame/Scut) - Scut is a free, open source, stable game server framework, which support C#/Python/Lua script, and support Unity3d, Cocos2dx, FlashAir client access.
+* [LoveDOS](https://github.com/rxi/lovedos) - A framework for making 2D DOS games in Lua.
+LoveDOS provides an API based on a subset of the LÖVE API.
+* [PacPac](https://github.com/tylerneylon/pacpac) - This is Pac-Man from a parallel universe.
+* [aroma](https://github.com/leafo/aroma) - Aroma is game creation framework/platform that targets Chrome's Native Client.
+It lets you create games that can be distributed through the Chrome Web Store.

 ## Logging